Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons

-Now we give a second FPT algorithm, which makes a different assumption on the polygon $ P $.
-We require $ P $ to be simple and to have no gates (the latter holds in particular if $ P $ is in general position), but in exchange we no longer need to bound the treewidth.
-The idea for this theorem is to distinguish by the maximum number of reflex segments intersected by a stabbing segment; if it is small then the treewidth is small and Theorem~\ref{thm:treewidth} applies, and if it is large enough then (as one shows) the conforming stabbing number is bigger than $ k $.
-Details are in Appendix~\ref{sec:FPTgeneral}.
+In this section, we give a second FPT algorithm, which makes a different assumption on the input polygon $ \polygon $.
+We require $ \polygon $ to have no holes and no gates (the latter holds in particular if $ \polygon $ is in general position), but in exchange we no longer need to bound the treewidth.
+The idea for this theorem is to distinguish two cases using the maximum number $ m $ of reflex segments intersected by a stabbing segment in $ \polygon $: if $ m $ is smaller than a well-chosen threshold $ \ell $, then we show that the treewidth of $ \polygon $ is small and Theorem~\ref{thm:treewidth} applies, and if $ m $ is at least $ \ell $, then we show that the conforming stabbing number is bigger than $ k $ (Lemma~\ref{lem:gridStabbing}).